flappydunk/Printer_CAM_Manager/README.md

-# Printer_CAM_Manager
+# Printer ESP32-CAM Manager
 This provides a fully function camera monitor and management interface for a 3D printer.
-This can be powered by the printer or seperatly.
+This can be powered by the printer or separately.
-This has been fully tested using a  ultimaker type home made printer, REPRAP RAMPS 1.6 and Marlin firmware.
+This has been fully tested using a ultimaker style home made printer, REPRAP RAMPS 1.6 and Marlin firmware.

 The hardware is based on a ESP32-CAM (AI thinker ESP32-CAM) The software was developed with the Arduino IDE

-The camera streming video software for the camera was developed by Rui Santos & Sara Santos - Random Nerd Tutorials This I have adapted to provide to include a reliable serial interface to the printer, real time video stream from the ESP32 camera and a web server to provide a fully functional management interface.
+The original camera streaming video software for the camera was developed by Rui Santos & Sara Santos - Random Nerd Tutorials This I have adapted to provide to include a reliable serial interface to the printer, real time video stream from the ESP32 camera and a web server to provide a fully functional management interface.
 I have tried to modularise it so it can be adapted for other printers and web interfaces.

 Particular attention has been developed to ensure simultanious camera and serial performance.
 This project then provides a Octoprint style functionality with some additions.